AyhanAllahverdiyev/Tasks_Website--Node.js/README.md

 # Task Management Website
 This website embodies the idea and exemplifies the use of a proper project file system.
-Furthermore, it implements the standard for project architecture using the MVC model.Also using the latest technology in database integration and manipulation.
+Furthermore, it implements the standard for project architecture using the MVC model.Also practices the use of the latest technology in database integration and manipulation.

 **Table of Contents**
 - Introduction